 Space the Video Out

 To add some dramatic effect to your video, consider spacing it out.
-Make yourself or your subject’s words impactful by providing a little breathing room and allow the audience to ponder on what they have seen and heard.
+Make yourself or your subject’s words impactful by providing a little breathing room and allowing the audience to ponder on what they have seen and heard.

 Thankfully to the modern cameras that allow you to shoot high-resolution videos, you can now re-frame the clips and push or pull the video to interesting and dramatic effects.
 While 1080p is considered the standard delivery resolution, you can explore with 2K-and-above resolutions.

-Best Video Editing Software for YouTube
+Best YouTube Video Editing Software

 Let’s now see what types of video editing software are available for you to take your video editing to the next level.